15 Logical Fallacies to Know, with Definitions and Examples

 Common examples include ad hominem attacks (attacking someone’s character instead of their argument); circular arguments (assuming what is to be proven); and false dichotomies (pitting two sides as the only possible options, when there are more).

-What are the benefits of understanding logical fallacies?
+What are the benefits of understanding the 15 logical fallacies to know?

 Understanding logical fallacies can help you identify faulty reasoning in your own arguments and other people’s.
 It can also help you communicate better with others by avoiding common pitfalls in logic.
 Finally, it can improve critical thinking skills by helping you recognize when someone is making an invalid claim or a false assumption.